Grants, Fellowships, Bursaries & Prizes

 Niall and Barbara McCarthy Bursary – degree of Barrister–at–Law professional course

 At the time of the launch of the bursary, the Irish Times recalled the description of Niall McCarthy in the newspaper’s obituary as “a man whose concern for the oppressed constituted a golden thread through his rightly acclaimed judgments”.
+And it was said that “his special distinction was in presenting the law not as cold abstracted logic, but an instrument with real human consequences.”
 His wife, Barbara, was equally rich in intellect and passion for life.
-The couple were a true team who enriched the lives of those around them, especially their childrens’.”
-Mr Justice McCarthy’s obituary in The Independent (UK) stated that “His legal conclusions were invariably concise and delivered with an articulate certainty, sometimes passionate force.
-His special distinction was in presenting the law not as cold abstracted logic, but an instrument with real human consequences.”
+The couple were a dedicated team who enriched the lives of those around them.

 Bursary aim and purpose: